sculpin/sculpin.io/source/documentation.md

     wget http://getcomposer.org/composer.phar
     php composer.phar install

-Third, create a development configuration file at `app/config/sculpin_site_dev.yml` so that the generates URLs will make sense for your enviornment.
+Third, create a development configuration file (`app/config/sculpin_site_dev.yml`) so that the generated URLs will make sense for your environment.
 By default, the development build will be placed into `output_dev` so make sure to include that in your URL.

-Here is an example:
+Example:

     imports:
         - sculpin_site.yml